Bask in the Glow of a Brighter Tomorrow. Solar and wind power are some of the most environmentally-friendly forms of energy.

 Learn more about Co-Op Solar

-Co-Op Solar is a new solar energy program from Kankakee Valley REMC.
-Unlike individual rooftop solar system, Co-Op Solar is a “community solar” system-a larger system that allows many co-op members to get the benefits of solar energy.
+Co-Op Solar is a solar energy program from Kankakee Valley REMC.
+Unlike individual rooftop solar systems, Co-Op Solar is a “community solar” system-a larger system that allows many co-op members to get the benefits of solar energy.